Corps of Guides (Canada): The First World War

 "The Corps of Guides was absorbed into existing Units and formations.
 Officers to the number of about thirty were absorbed into Staff posts and various regimental and special duties.
 Owing to their special training in reconnaissance and scout duties generally, the officers appointed to Staff duties were utilized essentially as Staff Captains for Intelligence and General Staff Officers.
-Non-Commissioned Officers and men were absorbed into cavalry, horse artillery and various other Staff duties and, subsequently, into the Cyclist Corps which later became the natural channel for the absorption of the Guide personnel."
+Non-Commissioned Officers and men were absorbed into cavalry, horse artillery and various other Staff duties and, subsequently, into the Cyclist Corps which later became the natural channel for the absorption of the Guide personnel."After the initial rush of mobilization at Valcartier, Guides units were activated for home defence duties under Order in Council PC 2067/2068.
+Their domestic role was split into two distinct parts.
+The first task was to provide Counterintelligence, to identify threats to Canada and the Allied war effort from foreign agents on Canadian soil; this task endured throughout the entire war.
+No 11 Mounted Detachment of the Corps of Guides was formally called-out on Active Service under General Order (GO) in 1914, to perform local security duties within Vancouver, British Columbia.
+Primary source material from across Canada during this period clearly indicates that this internal security and counterintelligence task was common across the majority of Canada's Military Districts, including along the Welland Canal and in Halifax, Nova Scotia.